 (i) It is shown in \cite{Dorn2008} that the solutions of \eqref{eq:transport-equation-network} form a strongly continuous semigroup on the space $L^1([0, 1]; \ell^1)$ in the case that $c_j = 1$ for all $j \in J$.

-(ii) In \cite{Budde2019} it is shown that the solutions of \eqref{eq:transport-equation-network} form a so called bi-continuous semigroup on the space $L^\infty([0, 1]; \ell^1)$ under some conditions on the velocities $c_j$.
+(ii) In \cite{Budde2019} it is shown that the solutions of \eqref{eq:transport-equation-network} form a so-called bi-continuous semigroup on the space $L^\infty([0, 1]; \ell^1)$ under some conditions on the velocities $c_j$.

-Although, the same equation is investigated (however in different spaces), \cite{Dorn2008} studies the asymptotic behaviour of the solutions, whereas there are no such results in \cite{Budde2019} for the solutions in the bi-continuous case.
+Although the same equation is investigated (however in different spaces), in \cite{Dorn2008} the asymptotic behaviour of the solutions is discussed, whereas no such results can be found in \cite{Budde2019} for the solutions in the bi-continuous case.
 By making use of the theory developed in the prior section we close this gap.

 But first, we revisit Dorn's asymptotics result \cite[Proposition~4.3]{Dorn2008}.
-Our argument shows that the asymptotical periodicity of the solution, obtained by Dorn, does not depend on the strong continuity of the semigroup.
+Our argument shows that the asymptotical periodicity of the solution obtained by Dorn does not depend on the strong continuity of the semigroup.
 On the other hand, the exponential speed of convergence in the theorem does rely on the strong continuity.
 In addition, it is proven that the involved projection is strictly positive.